Ocean At Work

 In December 2024, Bingqian decided to take a break from the corporate world and explore other ways to live life and make an impact while pursuing her passion.
 She became a freediving instructor, underwater photographer, filmmaker, and artist entrepreneur.

-Today, Bingqian is enjoying forging a path being a champion for ocean conservation, mental wellbeing, diversity and inclusion with her art and initiatives.
+Today, Bingqian is enjoying forging a path being a champion for ocean conservation and human wellbeing with her art and initiatives.

 Interested in bringing Ocean At Work to your organisation?